omergoldd/YOLOv4-tiny/README.md

 # YOLOv4-tiny
 # Idea(General):
-This is the first part of a project consisting of 4 parts to create an autopilot system, as follows:
+This is the first part of a project consisting of 5 parts to create an autopilot system, as follows:
 1. Object Detection using YOLOv4-tiny.
 2. Semantic Segmentation.
 3. Modular Approach(Genetic Algorithm) autopilot design.
 4. End-to-End Approach(Based on the famous End-to-End Nvidea's paper) autopilot design.
+5. Lane tracer (physical car model using our autopilot systems).
 # Idea for this part(YOLOv4-tiny):
 1. We first pre-trained a YOLOv4-model on all the data taken from Africa St & Ebed Khatim St.
 2. We wanted the model to work in real-time but YOLOv4 took about 1 sec for a picture after continuous optimization.